AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 ______________________

-We know have an email, username, password and hash.
+We now have an email, username, password and hash.
 Lets attempt to bruteforce the hash

 Checking [hashes.com](https://hashes.com/en/decrypt/hash) and [crack station](https://crackstation.net/) - nothing found
-hashes.com Id hash as md5
+Using hashes.com to identify the hash type shows this as an md5 hash Moving beyond online hash crackers lets load the hash into a text file and use Hashcate or JohnTheRipper to check against the rockyou password list
-Tested john the ripper
-Didnt work as expected and could not get any reliable output or any results Switched to hashcat -Way Easier
+Tested john the ripper - Didnt work as expected and could not get any reliable output or any results

-Played around with possible -m options for the has after running auto detect mode Nothing worked
+Running the hash in hashcat in autodetect mode shows that all-m hashtype options do not work Lets add the salt to the hash
+Adding the salt to the end of hash like so -> passwordhash:salt

+-0c01f4468bd75d7a84c7eb73846e8d96:1dac0d92e9fa6bb2

-Ended up adding salt to the end of hash  -> passwordhash:salt 0c01f4468bd75d7a84c7eb73846e8d96:1dac0d92e9fa6bb2 ran autodetect mode and got differenct -m options to try second option was -m 20 (md5($salt.$pass))
+running autodetect mode now shows differenct -m options to try Our second option shows that we can use:

-WORKED!
+-m 20 (md5($salt.$pass))

+This hash type works and Hashcat was able to crack the hash!

-***HASH CRACKED!!! --- password is -> secret
+-Password is -> secret

-logged into webpage /simple/admin/login logged in as mitch
+We know have the username email, and cracked password Let's login to the webpage at /simple/admin/login logging in as mitch shows that the password is accepted

+Lets know try this login information to access the server via ssh Remember that ssh is being run on port 2222 (not port 22)

-logged into ssh session on port 2222 ran "/bin/bash" to run shell normal found flag in user.txt
+Logging into ssh session on port 2222

-***FLAG #1!!!!
+We can see that the credentials are accepted
+Lets run - "/bin/bash" - to convert into a bash shell to make things easier Immediately we are shown the user.txt file

+Lets cat out this file to uncover the user flag
+We know have the initial User flag

++USER FLAG!!!!!!!!!!!!!
+_______________________________

-looked for ways to get root
+We know need to escalate our privilege in order to gain to root flag looking for ways to get root
+Searching:
-find / -type f -perm -04000 -ls 2>/dev/null-- listed files with suid set - nothing promising getcap -r / 2>/dev/null -- list enabled binary capabilities -- nothing promising ran sudo -l --FOUND VIM is allowed with sudo
+:$ find / -type f -perm -04000 -ls 2>/dev/null-- listed files with suid set -- nothing promising :$ getcap -r / 2>/dev/null -- list enabled binary capabilities -- nothing promising
+:$ sudo -l --shows that VIM commands are allowed to be run as sudo

+Searching [FTGObins](https://gtfobins.github.io/) shows that we can use VIM to escalate our privilege:

+Running the commnd:
-Search FTGObins and found command: sudo vim -c ':!/bin/sh'
+:$ sudo vim -c ':!/bin/sh'

-****GOT ROOT!!!!

-searched directories for root flag found root.txt under /root
+We can see this command was accepted and we are now the root user Lets move into the root directory and capture the root flag

+We now have the root.txt flag file lsited in the /root directory able to be accessed When we cat out this file we can see that we have now uncovered the root flag!

-GOT ROOT FLAG!!!!!!!!!
++ROOT FLAG!!!!!!!!!